Montauk Renewables (NASDAQ:MNTK) vs. Clean Energy Fuels (NASDAQ:CLNE) Head to Head Review

 |-126.17

-Montauk Renewables has lower revenue, but higher earnings than Clean Energy Fuels.
+Montauk Renewables has higher earnings, but lower revenue than Clean Energy Fuels.

-This table compares Clean Energy Fuels and Montauk Renewables’ net margins, return on equity and return on assets.

 Summary